== $0 == $0 == $0

 Laws governing Arizona's water rights are antiquated and are not congruent with environmental realities.
 We need immediate legislation that balances economic growth with these environmental realities and gives teeth to safe yield regulations.
 Water policy needs to be dramatically reworked with all stakeholders at the table.

-PAID FOR BY SCOTT FOR AZ SENATE
+PAID FOR BY SCOTT PRIOR FOR SENATE

 Made with By Spectrum Experience LLC